dkumor/rtcbot/docs/javascript.rst

 Basic Usage
 ++++++++++++++++

-To start using the Javascript API, all you need to do is include the `RTCBot.js` file in your site, and include the following javascript:
+To start using the Javascript API, all you need to do is include the `RTCBot.js` file in a script tag, and use the following javascript:

 .. code-block:: javascript

     // The connection object
-    var conn = new RTCConnection();
+    var conn = new rtcbot.RTCConnection();

     // Here we set up the connection.
 We put it in an async function, since we will be
-    // waiting for results from the server (Promises). async function setupRTC() {
+    // waiting for results from the server (Promises). async function connect() {
         // Get the information needed to connect from the server to the browser let offer = await conn.getLocalDescription();

         // POST the information to the server, which will respond with the corresponding remote
         // connection's description
-        let response = await fetch("/setupRTC", {
+        let response = await fetch("/connect", {
             method: "POST",
             cache: "no-cache",
             body: JSON.stringify(offer)